British Pregnancy Advisory Service: Donor insemination

 PAS never achieved high pregnancy rates with its donor insemination service, its average pregnancy rate being less than 8%.
 With a few donors it did reach rates of nearly 13% but with most donors the rate was considerably less.
 The reason for these low success rates was largely due to the method of fertilisation used.

 In 1996 PAS risked insolvency and merged with the BPAS.
 It ceased treatments in early 1997.
 The clinic at Charlotte Street continued to collect and process sperm samples from donors until November of that year.
 The BPAS sold the client list of PAS to the London Women's Clinic (LWC) in 1997.
 This comprised the names of mainly female couples and single women and from that date the LWC adopted an open policy for 'choice mothers' (women without a male partner).
 From January 1998 for a short time the LWC operated a donor insemination clinic known as the 'Charlotte Unit' and some of the former donors from PAS transferred there.
-However, LWC did not perform ICI inseminations, so with the consent of the donors and in compliance with general directions issued by HFEA which covered such cases at the time, the BPAS sold its remaining stored donor sperm and that of PAS to fertility clinics outside the UK for use in donor treatments.
+However, LWC did not perform ICI inseminations, so in compliance with general directions issued by HFEA which covered such cases at the time, the BPAS sold its remaining stored donor sperm and that of PAS to fertility clinics outside the UK for use in donor treatments.
+The outcome of those treatments abroad is now the subject of speculation by donors who are aware that UK limits on offspring did not apply once the vials had left the UK.